heptarch/heptarch.github.io/drafts/rbl2.md

 have gone on to good postdocs; I'm guessing that a flair for applied research, and a certain porousness to ideas, were also prerequisites.

+In a smaller setting, academic pedigree is probably

 ## 2. <a href="#toc">Problem choice</a><a id="sec-2" name="sec-2"></a>